ben-razor/aqua-explore/README.md

 Clicking the run button will post the aqua to the server and the output will display either the compiled js or an error message. **(It takes about 5s to compile)**

+### About The Code

+The code for the client application is in the [demo folder](https://github.com/ben-razor/aqua-explore/tree/main/demo).

+The code for the server aqua compiler is in the [scripts folder](https://github.com/ben-razor/aqua-explore/tree/main/scripts).

 ### How The Syntax Highlighting Was Set Up

 Fluence provides an [Aqua TextMate Grammar](https://github.com/fluencelabs/aqua-vscode/blob/main/syntaxes/aqua.tmLanguage.json).